opencontainers/runc/config.md

 ]
 ```

 ## Process

-**`process`** (object, REQUIRED) configures the container process.
+**`process`** (object, REQUIRED) specifies the container process.

 * **`terminal`** (bool, OPTIONAL) specifies whether a terminal is attached to that process, defaults to false.
-  On Linux, a pseudoterminal pair is allocated for the container process and the pseudoterminal slave is duplicated on the container process's [standard streams][stdin.3].
+  As an example, if set to true on Linux a pseudoterminal pair is allocated for the container process and the pseudoterminal slave is duplicated on the container process's [standard streams][stdin.3].
 * **`consoleSize`** (object, OPTIONAL) specifies the console size of the terminal if attached, containing the following properties:
   * **`height`** (uint, REQUIRED)
   * **`width`** (uint, REQUIRED)